IoT-LLM: a framework for enhancing Large Language Model reasoning from real-world sensor data: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Recent advancements in large generative models have showcased their exceptional performance and versatility in handling complex tasks across textual and visual domains, as evidenced by the GPT series~\citep{radford2018improving,radford2019language,brown2020language,achiam2023gpt,openai2023gpt} and visual generation models~\citep{Dosovitskiy2020AnII,Liu2021SwinTH,Ho2020DenoisingDP,peebles2023scalable,blattmann2023stable}.
+Recent advances in large generative models have showcased their exceptional performance and versatility in handling complex tasks across textual and visual domains, as evidenced by the GPT series~\citep{radford2018improving,radford2019language,brown2020language,achiam2023gpt} and visual generation models~\citep{dosovitskiy2021image,Ho2020DenoisingDP,peebles2023scalable,blattmann2023stable}.
+Given that current large language models (LLMs) possess extensive commonsense and world knowledge, they are promising candidates to serve as the core foundation for embodied AI tasks.
+In this context, enabling LLMs to accurately perceive and understand the physical world is fundamental to the future development of embodied AI and robotics.
+For example, by leveraging LLMs as base models and further training them with robotics data, it is possible to develop a unified Vision-Language-Action (VLA) model capable of handling a wide range of robotics tasks, such as daily household activities\citep{kim2024openvla,mu2023embodiedgpt,wang2024large}.
 However, these models could occasionally generate outputs that are physically implausible, often referred to as \textquotedblleft hallucinations\textquotedblright ~\citep{alkaissi2023artificial,huang2023survey}.
 Even advanced video generation models, e.g., Sora~\citep{videoworldsimulators2024}, are susceptible to producing animations that contravene fundamental physical laws, such as a video clip containing a tipping water glass that appears to defy gravity.
 These observations suggest that generative models may not really comprehend and apply physical laws of the physical world as accurately as humans when acting as world simulators.
 This has renewed interest in research on the \textit{World Model} that focuses on understanding and modeling the physical world in a brain-like manner~\citep{dawid2023introduction,garrido2024learning,liu2024world}.